acgeospatial/awesome-earthobservation-code/README.md

 # Awesome-EarthObservation-Code
 A curated list of awesome tools, tutorials, code, helpful projects, links, stuff about Earth Observation and Geospatial stuff!

-## List based on #scenefromabove podcast lunchtime discussions
+## This list was started based on #scenefromabove podcast lunchtime discussions
 This is being extended frequently in April 2020.
-Please note that this is <b>not</b> offically an awesome list.
-Help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)
+Please note that this is <b>not</b> offically an awesome list (yet).
+Please help me to get it there by contributing and commenting. [guidelines](https://github.com/sindresorhus/awesome/blob/master/contributing.md)

 Annotations are based on the headers - where available - on the github accounts